-What Is A Pre-Sentence Report In LA County?
+What Is A Pre-Sentence Report In Los Angeles County?

-Does The Sentencing Take Place Immediately When Someone Takes A Plea Offer In A Criminal Case?
+Does The Sentencing Take Place Immediately When Someone Takes A Plea Offer?

 Most of the time, it makes sense to sentence you at the time of your plea.
 That way, you can be put on probation or begin serving your time, and then the case is off the court's calendar.
 However, sometimes, for example, an individual is going to be sentenced to jail time and that person doesn't want to start the jail time right now.